binerogroup/documentation/networking/router/private-subnet/openstack-terminal-client.rst

 Assign subnet to router
 -----------------------
-To :doc:`connect to a virtual router <connect-subnet-to-router>`, follow these steps:
+To :doc:`connect to a router <connect-subnet-to-router>`, follow these steps:

 - Run: ``$ openstack router list`` to get the list of your available routers.
 Save the name of the router you want to connect the subnet to.
 - Run: ``$ openstack subnet list`` to get the list of your available subnets.
 Save the name of the subnet you want to connect to the router.